Harassment Because of Your Gender

 When is Sexual Harassment Legally Actionable?

 Not all offensive workplace conduct based on your gender is unlawful.
-The harassment has to be severe (bad enough), or pervasive (frequent enough) to make your working conditions hostile or abusive.
-Accordingly, a sexually harassment claim can be based on one extremely severe act of harassment, such as a sexual assault at work, or a series of actions that might not be so bad individually but happen frequently that together they create a hostile work environment.
+The harassment has to be severe (serious enough), or pervasive (frequent enough) to make your working conditions hostile or abusive.
+Accordingly, a sexually harassment claim can be based on one extremely severe act of harassment, such as a sexual assault at work, or a series of actions that might not be serious individually but occur frequently enough that together they create a hostile work environment.

-Although sexually harassment is often committed by an employee’s supervisor or someone else in a position of power, harassment by a coworker can be illegal too.
-However, generally employers cannot be held responsible for sexual harassment committed by one of your peers or subordinates unless management is aware of the harassment and fails to stop it.
+Although sexually harassment often is committed by an employee’s supervisor or someone else in a position of power, harassment by a coworker can be illegal also.
+However, employers generally cannot be held responsible for sexual harassment committed by one of your peers or subordinates unless management is aware of the harassment and fails to stop it.
 Another important consideration in sexual harassment cases is whether the company has an effective anti-harassment policy, a topic that is discussed in our blog article: Jury Must Decide Whether Anti-Harassment Policy Protects Employer From Sexual Harassment Claim.

 Protection Against Retaliation

-If you have experienced quid pro quo or any other form of sexual harassment at your job, you should contact an experienced employment lawyer to discuss your legal rights.
-Our telephone number is (201) 487-2700.
+If you have experienced sexual harassment at your job or a violation of another one of your employment law rights, you should contact an experienced employment lawyer.
+Our telephone number is (973) 744-4000.